DaveMon79/READme-now/readme.md

 WHEN I click on the links in the Table of Contents THEN I am taken to the corresponding section of the README

 # Actions taken

-This weeks assignment was fairly similar to the week 9 mini project which we attempted.
-I revieved the solved code and the  inquirer section from the weeks lessons, which enabled me to initialise node, install inquirer applications and easily build the prompt questions and generate the README file.
+This week’s assignment was fairly similar to the week 9 mini project which we attempted.
+I revived the solved code and the inquirer section from the week’s lessons, which enabled me to initialise node, install inquirer applications and easily build the prompt questions and generate the README file.
 I had to do a lot of research and speak to my tutor to understand what the render license sections required me to do.
-Once i understood that, i was able to build the rest of the application.
+Once I understood that I was able to build the rest of the application.

 # Code Style